ddong19/ranked/project_progress.md

 - `rank: number` - Item's rank position
 - `ranking_id: number` - Foreign key reference to Ranking

+### 2. Database Setup (2025-10-30)
+- Created [src/db/database.ts](src/db/database.ts) with SQLite initialization
+- Database file: `ranked.db` (persists locally)
+- Integrated initialization into [App.tsx](App.tsx) on startup
+- With expo-sqlite, the ranked.db file is stored locally on the device's filesystem.
+The data will persist:
+    - Between app restarts
+    - Even if you close and reopen the app
+    - Until you uninstall the app or manually delete the database
+    - The database is permanent storage on the device, not temporary or in-memory.
 ---

 ## Next Steps